JhinAir/Emu/README.md

-This page demonstrates the analyses in the paper, titled "A new emu genome illuminates the evolution of genome configuration and nuclear architecture of avian chromosomes".
+This page demonstrates all the analyses in the paper, titled "A new emu genome illuminates the evolution of genome configuration and nuclear architecture of avian chromosomes".